Nova Friburgo: Early Settlement (1818–1822)

 Up to the 19th century, the region of the present Nova Friburgo was inhabited by Coroado Purí Indians.
-In 1818, King John VI was interested in improving the relationship with Germany, in order to obtain support against the French empire.
-He then proposed a planned settlement that would promote the civilization in Brazil.
+In 1818, seeking to improve relations with Germany to obtain its support against the French empire, King John VI proposed the creation of a planned settlement in Brazil.
 A royal decree of May 1818, authorized the Canton of Fribourg of Switzerland, to establish a colony of 100 Swiss families in the Morro Queimado Farm, in Cantagalo District, a place with climate and natural characteristics similar to those in their country.

+Expansion and Growth (1822–1890)

 Between 1819 and 1820, the region was settled by 265 Swiss families, in total 1,458 immigrants.
 It was named Nova Friburgo (New Fribourg) by the Swiss after the homeland of most of the families.

 Following the Independence of Brazil in 1822, the Imperial Government continued the policy of populating the nation by attracting European colonization.
 Eighty German families previously assigned to settlements in the Province of Bahia, for unknown reasons ended up in Nova Friburgo, where they arrived on the 3 and 4 May 1824.
 Similar arrivals of Italians, Portuguese and a minority of Syrians led to such population increases that the once village was elevated to city status on 8 January 1890.

+Industrialization and Development (1872–present)

 In 1872, the Baron of Nova Friburgo brought to the region the Leopoldina Railroad, to allow for the flow of the coffee from Cantagalo.
 Agriculture was the basis of economic activity until 1910, when the arrival of industrialists pioneered the development of an industrial sector still thriving to the present day.
+The textile industry was led by three industrialists known as the “Teutonic Trinity”: Peter Julius Ferdinand Arp, Maximilianus Falck, and Otto Siems, founders, respectively, of the Arp Lace Factory, Ypu Textiles, Leather, and Metal Products, S.A., and the Filó Factory.
+Both the capital and the machinery needed for this industry were imported from Germany.
+The demand for skilled labor led to the immigration of other German technicians and, during World War I, even of German sailors who had initially been detained at the Nova Friburgo Naval Sanatorium as prisoners.
+In addition to creating jobs, the industry contributed to the city’s development by promoting access to electricity.
+Entire neighborhoods were even built around the workers’ villages, such as the Ypu neighborhood, which takes its name from the Ypu Factory.

+Tourism and Commerce

 Of similar importance was the relative proximity to Niterói and Rio de Janeiro and the improvement of transport and communication links such as paved roads and telegraph.
 This encouraged a small tourist industry to grow, which, together with local commerce, became the main source of income for the city.

-Nova Friburgo was affected by the 2011 Brazilian floods on 11 January with mudslides causing at least 820 deaths and more than 200 people to go missing in the biggest natural disaster in the history of Brazil.
-The population was left with no water, electricity, food or gas.